BeardedTinker/Home-Assistant_Config/README.md

 You can follow my [YouTube channel](https://YouTube.com/BeardedTinker) for more information and video guides for various stuff that's included here.

-If you want to get in touch, you can always find me on my Discord Server - [BeardedHome](https://discord.gg/HkxDRN6)
+If you want to get in touch, you can always find me on Discord Server - [BeardedHome](https://discord.gg/HkxDRN6)

 Also, you can try and get in touch while I'm streaming.
 There should be at least 1 stream each month!